Research Integrity

 2. Go directly to the CITI Program website and click “log-in through my institution.”

-2. (For first-time MSU CITI users) Follow the 'Get Started' instructions from MSU’s Office of Regulatory Affairs (ORA).
+2. (For first-time MSU CITI users) Follow the 'Get Started' instructions from MSU’s Office of Research Regulatory Support (ORRS).

 3. Under “Courses Ready to Begin”, click “Start” next to “MSU Graduate School RCR Requirements.”